Haughton, Cheshire: Landmarks

 The Nags Head public house, a half-timbered building dating back to 1629, is situated in the village.
 It closed at the end of 2019.
+It was purchased in February 2022 by new owners and operated as a pub and restaurant until closing in January 2025.

 A war memorial mounted on a brick plinth on Long Lane was originally from neighbouring Radmore Green chapel.
 It was rescued by local residents Derek Rogers and Tom Dawson when the chapel was converted to a dwelling.
 It is dedicated to those associated with the chapel and the village, who fought in the First World War.

 Every year, Haughton Hall gardens are opened to the public, featuring a medium-sized garden; filled with rhododendrons, azaleas, shrubs, a rock garden, a lake with a temple, a waterfall and a collection of ornamental trees.

 Archaeology

 A 3 cm long silver gilt crucifix was discovered in a field near the village in 2002.
 The artifact, likely to have been worn around the neck on a chain, was dated as late fourteenth or early fifteenth century by experts at the British Museum.